swarajmutalik/100-Days-of-Code/Strings/Strings.md

 - Simplicity: Immutable objects simplify programming by eliminating the need to manage changes to string values manually.
 This can lead to clearer and more maintainable code

+### Why to use char[] array over a string for storing passwords ?

+1. Strings are immutable - Strings are immutable in Java and therefore if a password is stored as plain text it will be available in memory until Garbage collector clears it and as Strings are used in the String pool for re-usability there are high chances that it will remain in memory for long duration, which is a security threat.
+Strings are immutable and there is no way that the content of Strings can be changed because any change will produce new String.
+   Within an array, the data can be wiped explicitly after its work is completed.
+The array can be overwritten and the password won’t be present anywhere in the system, even before garbage collection.

+2. Security - Any one who has access to memory dump can find the password in clear text and that’s another reason to use encrypted password than plain text.
+So Storing password in character array clearly mitigates security risk of stealing password.

+3. Log file safety - With an array, one can explicitly wipe the data , overwrite the array and the password won’t be present anywhere in the system.
+   With plain String, there are much higher chances of accidentally printing the password to logs, monitors or some other insecure place. char[] is less vulnerable.